Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Experiment

-\begin{scontents}[store-env=perception] As a final remark, perception is not considered in this study since the underlying learning method would require several demonstrations for learning generalized policies (e.g., \cite{franzese2025generalizable}), greatly increasing the mental demand on the human teachers and the number of possible failure scenarios, hindering the user-preference analysis. \end{scontents}
+As a final remark, perception is not considered in this study since the underlying learning method would require several demonstrations for learning generalized policies (e.g., \cite{franzese2025generalizable}), greatly increasing the mental demand on the human teachers and the number of possible failure scenarios, hindering the user-preference analysis.